discontinued-civictech/discontinued-civictech.github.io/_posts/2023-04-29-thanks-for-participation.md

 ---
 layout: post
-title:  "Thank you for participating our workshop!"
+title:  "Thank you for participating in our workshop!"
 ---

-We are honered to host our wonderful workshop at CHI'23.
+We are honored to host our wonderful workshop at CHI'23.

 You may find some photos from our workshop <a href="/photos">here</a>.

-The organizers' position statemtnes and participants' submissions can be found <a href="/schedule">here</a>.
+The organizers' position statements and participants' submissions can be found <a href="/schedule">here</a>.

-Stay tuned for the updates.
+We are looking forward to having more collaboration in the future!

+Yuya and Andrea